 The drainage system is self-contained and uses two separate holding tanks to contain the waste water until it can be dumped at an appropriate waste water disposal site.
 This means you can use the toilet, sinks, and shower even in areas where utility hookups are not available.

-The black water holding tank contains the sewage from the toilet.
-The gray water holding tank contains the waste water from the galley sink, shower, and lavatory.
+The gray water holding tank contains the waste water from the galley sink and shower.

-See "Specifications" in Section 1 - Introduction for tank capacities for your model.
+See "Specifications" in Section 1 -Introduction for tank capacities for your model.